 Telebroad supports the latest implementation of E911 technologies and is fully compliant with all the relevant regulations and requirements to ensure that our users can safely make 911 calls from our VoIP based PBXellent system.

-There is a simple form to fill that will be emailed to you with your account, outlining the major terms and conditions for the service.
-After you submit it, Telebroad will do the registration on your behalf.
+There is a form to fill that will be emailed to you when you open an account with us.
+The form outlines the major terms, conditions, and limitations of the E911 service.
+After you submit it, Telebroad will do the address registration on your behalf.

 You can also download the form at the bottom of this page.

-Please take a few minutes to review this form and understand the full restrictions of the service beyond the summary provided in this article, including situations where you may need to provide your name and address to an operator.
+Please take a few minutes to review this form and understand the full restrictions of the E911 service beyond the summary given in this article, including situations where the service may not function or where you may need to provide your name and address to an operator.

-Landlines generally work during a power outage because they receive power directly from the power companies.
+Telephone landlines generally work during a power outage because they receive power directly from the telephone company.
 But VoIP equipment may not operate during a power outage without a backup source.
-This means that during a power outage you will not be able to make 911 calls from your VoIP equipment, unless it runs with a reserve generator or battery.
+This means that during a power outage you will not be able to make 911 calls from your VoIP equipment (or any calls for that matter), unless it runs with a reserve generator or battery.

 The same applies to broadband outage.
-E911 will not work if your network is down!
+E911 will not work if your network is down for any reason!